cgack/wizard/README.md

 WIZARD
 ======

 This is a nodejs implementation of the card game Wizard.
 This version is still pretty raw so join in to make it rock.

-The latest stable version can be found at http://wiz.jit.su, but of course you can run your own version via node
+To run locally simply clone the repo and run:

 `$ node app.js`

 which by default starts up a server on port 8080 of your local machine.

 License
 -------